Skip to content

 http://127.0.0.1:8888/?token=0123456789abcdef

 4. In Orion, click the kernel selector in the toolbar and paste the URL to connect.
+If you paste a base URL and token separately, Orion combines them for you.

 For more detail, see Connect to an external Jupyter server.

-Step 2 — Open a workspace folder
+Step 3 — Open a workspace folder

 1. In the Files panel on the left, browse to a project folder on your machine.